mapfish/mapfish-print/README.rst

 Run using gretty/jettyRun
 -------------------------

 The following command will run mapfish print using gretty/jetty.
-The default port is 8080, but can be changed using -PhttpPort=...
+The default port is 8080, but can be changed using -PhttpPort="..." parameter.

 .. code::

  > ./gradlew jettyRun -PhttpPort=8090

 Run in Eclipse